Skip to main content

 I felt a vague compulsion to visit this part of the country because a famous uncle wrote the well known book about Siddharta which was later made into a film.
 After a long journey on numerous unsprung buses and an involuntary stay in Siddhartanagar, I finally arrive at an unprepossessing collection of villages.

 Lumbini is in the Terai which is hotter and flatter than the rest of Nepal.
-The people here are quite different too and have long wanted to seccede.
+The people here are quite different too and have long wanted to secede.
 Here the women wear saris rather than the loose trousers and tops which women wear elsewhere in the kingdom.
 They look like red hibiscus flowers as they work the fields.
 Many of the villages have small blue mosques topped with Islam's crescent moon indicating that much of Nepal's 15% Muslim population is concentrated here.
 The rest are Hindus and Buddhists.
 Occasionally you see elephant shrines in the fields.

 A tiny elephant temple in a fig tree